mustafa-siddiqui/Solar-Tracking-System/README.md

 **04/27**: Motor Control module complete and tested on individual motors.

 **04/29**: Main logic control code added and interfaced with other modules -- accelerometer, gps, spi, uart, and the motor control module.
 Tested on individual motors and have had somewhat success with implementing this on the actual hardware structure.
+Dynamic motor movement successfully demonstrated.
+The motors slow down as the system approaches the vertical target angle and when moving from down to up, detects if the system is stalling and needs more power to drive the motors in order to move the system upwards.

 ### Notes
 [*important points to let others know of/keep track of for oneself during development*]